 Psalm 119:9-16 (ב Beth)

 “I seek you with all of my heart.
 Do not let me stray from your commands!” (v.
 10) The psalmist recognizes his fundamental inability to carry out in his body the purity he desires in his spirit.
-Several years later, Jesus would tell his disciples, “The spirit is willing, but the flesh is weak.”
+Several centuries later, Jesus would tell his disciples, “The spirit is willing, but the flesh is weak.”
 (Matt.
 26:41) The language the psalmist uses here ― “Do not let me” ― conveys his confidence that he is permitted to shift his burden onto God when he is overwhelmed.
 He does not have to carry the burden of obedience alone, and neither do we.

 Surrender begins with a heart attitude and a declaration of intent.
 Our part is to align our minds ― and our speech ― with God’s Word.
 “I will meditate on your precepts” (v.
 15).
 “I find delight in your statutes” (v.
 16).
 “With my lips I proclaim all the regulations you have revealed.” (v.
 13).
 These are things we can do at all times even when our flesh fails us.